FlowFuse/flowfuse/docs/cloud/introduction.md

 MQTT Connections to an external broker using the standard MQTT nodes will work fine as the connection is initiated by Node-RED.

-FlowFuse does not provide an MQTT broker for general use by Node-RED instances.
-However the Project Nodes can be used to easily pass messages between Node-RED instances running in the platform.
+FlowFuse provides an MQTT broker for general use by Enterprise Team's Node-RED instances.
+See the following section.

+Also the Project Nodes can be used to easily pass messages between Node-RED instances running in the platform.

 #### Enterprise Team Broker